DohmBoyOG/ChangeLogs/NerfReadme.txt

 To Turn Silent aim off set the FOV Slider to 0
 Use the Circle Visibilty Option to see How far the Silent Aim can see!

+[Section 5 - Admin Early Warning System]

+1) This is automatically Enabled
+2) It will show up in chat in big bold letters when admin has joined or left!